kvietmeier/Terraform/vastdata/cluster_config_2/README.md

 # Full End-to-End Configuration of a VAST Data Cluster from Scratch

-This should always be a working version.
+This is a mirror of cluster_config for configuring 2 cluxsters.

 ### VAST Data Cluster Demo/POC Setup